Reading & Language Development

 Upon approval, students meeting criteria (with appropriate psycho-educational documentation) can receive academic support by participating in the Reading and Language Development Department.
 Students with appropriate documentation may have access to extended time testing without being a member of RLD.

 - The Ursuline School supports students who need accommodations to be successful in a college preparatory school.

 - Documented curriculum modifications are not honored by The Ursuline School.

-- Documented language exemptions are not honored by The Ursuline School.
+- Documented language exemptions are honored by The Ursuline School.

 Documented Classroom Accommodations Honored at The Ursuline School:

 - Use of assistive technology for note-taking purposes

 - Sensory/Bathroom breaks as needed

 Documented Testing Accommodations Honored at The Ursuline School: